stackrox/k8s-i-use/README.md

 ## Deployment
 Deployment is done via `yarn deploy`, which creates/updates an optimized production build that is pushed to the branch *gh-pages*.
 **Warning**: The production build can take quite some time to build.

+### Domain Config
+For external domains, GitHub Pages expects a `CNAME` file with the domain name in the root of the repo.
+If we ever want to change the domain, this file can be found in `frontend/public/CNAME`.